sphandro/bigdata-project/README.md

 hdfs dfs -get congestion_by_month_year/*
 ```

- Concatinate into a single csv file and remove extra files
+ Concatinate files into a new csv file and remove extra files

 ```bash
 cat 000* > congestion_data.csv